jonbeebe/xcfg/README.md

 ## Documentation

-Build and run the documentation locally:
+Build and view the documentation locally:

 ```
 $ npm run docs